 Blade Dullness

-This means you may wear down your blades and dull them over time.
-As the blade dulls, they further exacerbate the problem of grind size inconsistency.
+This means you will wear down your blades and dull them over time.
+As the blades dull, they further worsen the grind size inconsistency.
+On top of that, dull blades require you to run the food processor longer, generating even more heat and deteriorating your coffee beans further.

 Flavor Contamination